 The Assassination of President Kennedy

-A rifle, allegedly, with Lee Harvey Oswald’s fingerprints, was, allegedly, found at Oswald’s place of work, from where the shots, allegedly, came.
+A rifle with Lee Harvey Oswald’s fingerprints, was, allegedly, found at Oswald’s place of work, from where the shots, allegedly, came.

-None of these are undisputed or proved facts.
+This is not an undisputed or proved fact.
 Therefore, there can be no “extraordinary” facts.
 These are all reports and/or allegations.
 Moreover, there was no one who knew Oswald to want President Kennedy dead.
 There was no motive.
 Without an undisputed or proved fact for a jury, there can be no “extraordinary” fact upon which to assume a likelihood of guilt, and, thus, there is no need for the defense to show a contradictory or overpowering fact.
-If, however, for example, at trial, an expert(s) made a good case that the fingerprints on the rifle were Oswald’s, that the rifle was owned by Oswald, and that the chain of custody from the finding of the weapon until it was logged in at the police station until it was brought to trial was intact, it could be said that this fact, Oswald’s ownership and last use of the weapon, was an “extraordinary” fact that meets the standard of “The Extraordinary Fact” Approach, thus putting the (intellectual, not legal) burden on the defense to show contrary or overpowering facts.
+If, however, for example, “at trial”, an expert(s), who was cross-examined, made a good case that the fingerprints on the rifle were Oswald’s, that the rifle was owned by Oswald, and that the chain of custody from the finding of the weapon until it was logged in at the police station until it was brought to trial was intact, it could be said that this fact, Oswald’s ownership and last use of the weapon, was an “extraordinary” fact that meets the standard of “The Extraordinary Fact” Approach, thus putting the (intellectual, not legal) burden on the defense to show contrary or overpowering facts.

 Donald Trump vs. Stormy Daniels

 Donald Trump and Stormy Daniels entered into an agreement where Daniels, by her signature to the agreement, agreed that she would not disclose her relationship with Trump, or any details thereof, to anyone, ever.
 Yet, she disclosed it to many people, including on television.
 As a consequence, Donald Trump is suing Daniels for breach of contract.